 I believe every human has a finite number of heartbeats.
 I don’t intend to waste any of mine. ~Neil Armstrong

-Last week, I wrote about death– how the idea of death can make us brave to live life.
-And I shared my list.
+I wrote once about how the idea of death can make us brave to live life.
+Sadly, the story has disappeared from the website it was on, and with it the brave moment language that I likely need to read over and over again.
+It was in those words that I shared a list.
 You know, THE list.
 Call it what you will – bucket, adventure, whatever.
 It’s still growing.
 Last week, there were 21 things on it.
-This week there are 25.
-Maybe 25 is enough.
-Or maybe the list needs just a few more adventures.
+Then there were 25.
+Maybe 30 is just fine.
+I can’t say with certainty, but maybe the list needs just a few more adventures.
 Because life itself is just that – a strange, beautiful, joyful, painful, messy miracle of an adventure.
 Every single breath of it is a divine gift from God Almighty.

 I could not, at any age, be content to take my place by the fireside and simply look on.
 Life was meant to be lived.
 Curiosity must be kept alive.
 One must never, for whatever reason, turn his back on life. ~Eleanor Roosevelt